nainnasyuhada/transaction-history/README.md

 If the email exists, you’ll be prompted to use Face ID for easy login.

 You have three attempts to use Face ID.
 If you reach the limit, you’ll need to enter your password.

+You will be redirected to view your transaction history upon successful login.

 ## Transaction History Screen